debricked/cli/README.md

 ## Contributing
 Thank you for your interest in making Debricked CLI even better!
 Read more about contributing to the project [here](CONTRIBUTING.md).

-Also, make sure to check out the [Debricked Portal](https://portal.debricked.com/).
-There, you can share your great ideas with us!